MicrosoftDocs/microsoft-365-docs-pr.de-DE/microsoft-365/enterprise/modern-desktop-deployment-and-management-lab.md

 ### <a name="prepare-configuration"></a>Vorbereiten der Konfiguration

-- Optimieren der Bereitstellung von Windows 10-Updates
+- Optimieren Windows 10 Aktualisierungsbereitstellung
-- Wartung von Windows 10 mithilfe von Gruppenrichtlinien
+- Servicing Windows 10 using Group Policy
-- Wartung von Windows 10 mithilfe von Microsoft Intune
+- Servicing Windows 10 using Microsoft Intune
-- Wartung von Windows 10 mit Configuration Manager
+- Servicing Windows 10 with Configuration Manager
-- Wartung von Microsoft 365 Apps for Enterprise mithilfe von Configuration Manager
+- Servicing Microsoft 365 Apps for Enterprise using Configuration Manager
-- Wartung von Microsoft 365 Apps for Enterprise mithilfe von Intune
+- Servicing Microsoft 365 Apps for Enterprise using Intune
 - Sicherheit und Compliance

 ### <a name="prepare-applications"></a>Vorbereiten von Anwendungen